Key moments from Harvey Weinstein's rape trial

 Weinstein, 67, has pleaded not guilty to charges he sexually assaulted two women, Mimi Haleyi and Jessica Mann, and faces life in prison if convicted on the most serious charge, predatory sexual assault.

-Below are key moments from the weeks-long trial in a state courtroom in Manhattan.
+Below are highlights from the weeks-long trial in a state courtroom in Manhattan.

 Images of Weinstein’s feeble entrances into court rocketed around social media: a disheveled man slouched over a walker, trailed by his lead defense lawyer, a woman.